This will be the final article in our series on US Visas, the application process, and the possible outcomes.

 We have already covered the denial, so finally let’s talk about ‘Further Processing’.

-As I have explained before, every applicant is informed of the outcome of their visa application before they leave their interview.
+As I have explained before, every US applicant in Canada is informed of the outcome of their visa application before they leave their interview.
 The only three possible outcomes are:

 - APPROVAL: Congratulations Sir/Madam, you have been approved for a US Visa.
 Please check your online status for when your passport will be ready for you to collect at your chosen Loomis Branch.
 You hop, skip and jump your way out of the consulate smiling at the surly security guard on your way through the gate.